 11. Which social security contributions are self-employed persons recommended to pay?

 Unlike salaried employees, self-employed persons are not subject to the mandatory professional insurance scheme and are therefore free to determine how they handle their social security protection.
 Therefore, contributing to the 2nd pillar of the insurance system is not mandatory.
 Nevertheless, it is recommended that they do contribute to this pillar in order to ensure a certain standard of living on retirement.
 Self-employed persons can recover the capital accumulated when they were salaried employees, then register with the pension fund of their choice.
 As for the 1st pillar, they pay the contributions in full.
-The 3rd pillar is also optional.
+The 3rd pillar is also optional (Sozialversicherungen (in German only)).

 12. How do you insure yourself when you are self-employed?

 A distinction should be made between insurance for yourself, for your employees and for the business.
 Apart from basic insurance, which is mandatory, self-employed persons are free to cover themselves or not against the risks of loss of earnings in the case of illness or accident.
 It is recommended that self-employed individuals take out accident insurance, covering work accidents, non-work accidents and occupational illness.
 They should also take out insurance for loss of earnings in the case of illness, which means collecting their salary in the case of illness and reimbursing the employer all or part of the salary that it has to pay its employees taking sick leave.
 As for the risks associated with the business, some types of insurance are mandatory (RC, fire insurance); others are optional (legal protection, theft, etc.).
-Self-employed persons may not contribute to unemployment insurance.
+Self-employed persons may not contribute to unemployment insurance (Insurance and social security).

 13. What type of accounting is required?